Summary: In this tutorial, you will have an overview of the Oracle Database, its features, and editions.

 The CSV file consists of three columns, known as fields, and rows, referred to as records.
 When the number of rows in the flat file increases, e.g., to millions of rows, it becomes unmanageable.

 In the 1970s, Dr. Ted Codd, a computer scientist, invented the relational model for database management.
 The relational model addresses many issues arising from the flat file model.
-According to his model, data is organized into entities and attributes, rather than being combined into a single structure.

-An entity is a person, place, or thing, and attributes describe the person, place, or thing.
-For example, you can use the relational model to organize employee information into an employee entity with the following attributes: first name, last name, and phone number.
+For example, you can use the relational model to organize employee information into an employee entity with the following attributes: employee Id, first name, last name, and phone number.

-Each employee may have one or more contacts; you can create a contact entity and relate the employee entity to it through a one-to-many relationship.
+Each employee may have one or more contacts.
+You can create a contact entity and relate the employee entity to it through a one-to-many relationship.

-By the way, we often refer to the entities as tables, records as rows, and fields as columns.
+We often refer to the entities as tables, records as rows, and fields as columns.

 The relational model is superior to the flat file model because it eliminates duplicate data, for example, when storing employee and contact information in the same file.
 The employee, who has more than one contact, will appear in multiple rows.